nicolaslopezbravo/UAV-Path-Planning/README.md

-# Deep Reinfocement Learning vs A* on UAV Path Planning #
+# Deep Reinforcement Learning vs A* on UAV Path Planning #
 ### This is a Deep Reinforcement Learning approach to the problem described in the PDF File ###

 ## dqn single training: ##